Building Reproductive Justice & Defending Access to Reproductive Healthcare

 De-stigmatizing young families and building policies towards educational equality for pregnant and parenting teens

 At Young Women United we know that all families deserve respect, trust and recognition.
 In communities across New Mexico, many of our families are raised by young parents.
-People of all ages should have access to the education, information and resources needed to make real decisions about their bodies and lives–including the decision to parent.
+People of all ages should have access to the education, information and resources needed to make real decisions about their own bodies and lives, including the decision to parent.

 The stigma and judgement too often directed at young parents pushes these individuals away from support and resources that all families need to thrive.
 The negative depictions of young parents and their children that are used in pregnancy prevention models isolate young families and often do not reflect their experiences.
 At Young Women United we believe that all parents have a future and that all families matter.

-Improving prenatal care and treatment for substance using pregnant women and building ways to decriminalize their families
+Improving access to prenatal care and treatment for substance using pregnant women while pushing back on the stigma, judgement, and criminalization of their families

 Improving women of color’s access to a wide range of birth options while promoting birth and parenting justice